March 19, 2026

 It’s a conversation, not a command.
 If your pain and symptoms are severely impacting your quality of life, it’s important to understand all your options, including surgical ones.
 The goal is always to get you back to living comfortably and doing the things you love.
 Below, we’ll walk through the signs that might point toward surgery, the common procedures available, and what you can expect during the recovery period.
 This information can help you have a more informed discussion with your healthcare team to decide on the best path forward for you.

-Signs It Might Be Time to Consider Surgery
+Signs It's Time to Consider Surgery

 So, when does the conversation shift toward surgery?
 This usually happens when non-surgical treatments, like physical therapy and medication, haven't been enough to manage your symptoms.
 If your daily life is significantly impaired, it might be time to explore other options.
 Key signs include severe or unrelenting pain that doesn't respond to other care, persistent numbness or weakness in your legs that makes walking difficult, or a loss of mobility that restricts basic activities.
 The decision is deeply personal and should be made in partnership with a medical team that understands your health history and goals.
 If you're experiencing these symptoms, it's a good idea to schedule a consultation to discuss your situation.